A Comprehensive Review of the Functionalities, Advantages, and Features of The Wing Python IDE:

 When indentation errors exist in the file, the indentation tool displays buttons that can be used to find and repair the errors.
 There is even an optional turbo completion mode for Python where every non-symbol key becomes a completion key depending on where you are typing and what key you are pressing.

 Refactoring helps in reordering the code without affecting its functionality.
-Moving the point of definition and renaming symbols, creating a function or method from an existing code, adding a variable for expression and updating the style of symbol naming is supported by Wing.
+Moving the point of definition and renaming symbols, creating a function or method from an existing code, adding a variable for expression, and updating the style of symbol naming are supported by Wing.

 Wings refactoring tool reorganizes code without introducing errors.

 You can rename all the users of a symbol without getting confused by other symbols that happen to have the same name.
 You can extract code by selecting a range of code and making it into a new function or method.
 You can introduce variables for expression and you can move symbols around by automatically updating any points of use.

 Selecting code for refactoring and other edits is easy by using the control up arrow and control down arrow to select code in logical units.

 Wing supports making multiple selections of the same expression within a block, file or scope by clicking on the editor and applies changes uniformly to the selections.